MaidLucy/blog/_posts/2024-05-09-The-Femboy-to-Trans-Girl-Pipeline.md

 Everything about this day felt so rewarding, so real, so colorful, so reviving, that I also started rethinking what I wanted to label myself as.

 I came to the conclusion that my female and male sides can best be described by telling people that I was a femboy.
 This label got carried along for many years.
 But it never felt like this was describing the situation accurately enough.

 Up to this point, I had already cleared out most of my closet of male clothes.
 Most of these got replaced with very gender-neutral clothing, mostly from the womans-section though.
 I found skinny jeans together with a T-shirt or hoodie to be the most comfortable for me.
-When it gets warmer, I also switch to hot pants.
+When it gets warmer, I also switch to shorts and hot pants.

 Throughout 2022 and 2023 I started feeling even more girlish.
 I could really express myself properly that way.